CMPN-CODECELL/Syrus2025_Wealth-AssetManagement_ThePolymorphs/readme.md

        - **Moderate Risk**: Hybrid Funds, Index Funds.
        - **High Risk**: Equity, Thematic Funds, ETFs, Stocks.
      - Dynamically adjusts recommendations based on market conditions and user inputs.
+     - Considers multiple asset types, including tangible assets like gold and property, to diversify investments.
+     - Instead of asking users directly for the monthly investment value, it suggests how much should be invested monthly to achieve their financial goals.
    - **Workflows**:
      - `input-processing-5946.json`: Captures and processes user inputs.
      - `ma-goal-based-investing-5511-primary-workflow-for-goal-based-investing.json`: Primary workflow for goal-based investing.